rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 	- Remove Rails assets gems and redundant Sprockets configuration
 	- Optimize our Webpack bundles

-During each phase, we continually merged and deployed small changesets.

-This gradual migration approach helped ensure the top priority: don't break the site.
-It also had its downsides.
-In fact, many of the challenges we faced were a direct consequence of supporting JavaScript compiled from either Sprockets and Webpack.
+Our gradual approach had its downsides, primarily that it was more time-consuming.
+Some the challenges we faced were a direct consequence of our dual pipeline strategy.
+Supporting JavaScript compiled from either Sprockets or Webpack during the migration required effort:

-* We needed to figure out how to allow modules to talk to each other across two scopes to prevent breaking our production website with an active user base.
+* We needed to figure out how to reference modules across two scopes
-* We have a large suite of JavaScript unit tests which meant supporting two separate testing environments during the migration.
+* We had a large suite of JavaScript unit tests to support in two separate testing environments
-* We'd come to rely on global references to third party libraries in Sprockets, so any package bundled by Webpack would need to be exposed to the global scope during the transition.
+* We assumed global variables our in Sprockets-based JavaScript, so any module bundled by Webpack would need to be exposed to the global scope somehow
-* We had a learning curve with Webpack such that simply moving a dependency from a Sprockets bundle to a Webpack bundle was not always straightforward.
+* We had a learning curve with Webpack such that simply moving a dependency from a Sprockets bundle to a Webpack bundle was not always straightforward

 Furthermore, given the rapid development cycle of Webpacker, Webpack, and its various plugins and utilities, we were continually upgrading and smoothing wrinkles throughout the process.

-Ultimately, we felt this extra work would allow us to wade into the Webpack waters more easily with time to learn and adopt new conventions as we progressed.
+Ultimately, we allowed ourselves time to wade into the Webpack waters and adopt new conventions as we progressed.

 ## Setting up Webpack entries

 Our team traditionally has compiled two Sprockets bundles for the browser: let's call them `vendor.js` and `application.js`.
-The `vendor` bundle is for our main third party, infrequently changing libraries like `jQuery`, `knockout.js`, and `lodash`.
+The `vendor` bundle is for our main bundle third party, infrequently changing libraries like `jQuery`, `knockout.js`, and `lodash`.
 The `application` bundle, which changes more often, is for smaller third party plugins and our application code.

 Here's an overview of what that looked like in our codebase: